 Cri teria Response (1) To make a designation, a designator must be satisfied that - (a) the infrastructure will satisfy statutory requirements, or budgetary commitments, for the supply of the infrastructure; or Refer to section 5.6 of this report.
 A commitment to funding the proposed development has been agreed to by Toowoomba Regional Council. (b) there is or will be needed for the efficient and timely supply of the infrastructure.
 There is currently a need to establish the proposed TRSP to ensure Toowoomba continues to service local and regional sporting needs of the community.
 The proposed TRSP will provide a suite of regional sporting facilities and community spaces that promote the social and economic well-being of the community and encourage further participation in sports.
-(2) To make or amend a designation, if the designator is the Minister, the Minister must also be satisfied that adequate environmental assessment, including adequate consultation, has been carried out in relation to the development that is the subject of the designation or amendment.
-This report provides an environmental assessment and consultation strategy for the Designator's consideration in assessing the proposed LGID request.
+(2) (2) To make or amend a designation, if the designator is the Minister, the Minister must also be satisfied that adequate environmental assessment, including adequate consultation, has been carried out in relation to the development that is the subject of the designation or amendment.
+This report provides an environmental assessment are consultation strategy for the Designator's consideration assessing the proposed LGID request.
 (3) The Minister may, in guidelines prescribed by regulation, set out the process for the environmental assessment and consultation.
 The process for carrying out environmental assessment and consultation relating to the creation or amendment of a LGID is detailed within the "Minister's Guidelines and Rules" dated July 2017.
 This report has been prepared in accordance the requirements of these guidelines.
 (4) The Minister is taken to be satisfied of the matters in subsection (2) if the process in the guidelines is followed.
-This application has been prepared in accordance with the "Minister's Guidelines and Rules" dated July 2017.
-Accordingly, it is considered that this request complies with subsection (2).
 (5) However, the Minister may be satisfied of the matters in another way.
 This request has been prepared in accordance with the "Minister's Guidelines and Rules" dated July 2017.
 (6) Sections 10 and 11 apply to the making or amendment of the guidelines as if the guidelines were a State Planning Policy.
 This request does not include amendments to the "Minister's Guidelines and Rules" dated July 2017.